fantasybot-red/unblockdata_proxy_sys/Readme.md

 ## how to use

-**you just need to edit config file and put it in dir were you run this application**
+**you just need to edit config file and put it in dir were you run this application then add proxy.js to your web**

 here is a example configuration file [config.yml](https://github.com/thedtvn/reverse_proxy_sys/blob/main/config.yaml)